orealy/project1/readme.md

 TCAD Flow
 --------------
-Henry's thesis also describes the flow of TCAD.
+Henry''s thesis also describes the flow of TCAD.
 Fahd is the resisdent expert.

 1. Create structure as a DEVISE scheme script
     * (ise:save-model "NAME") determines output